janymuong/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 </div>

 <br/><br/>

 ### Corrective and Preventative Measures:
 This segment lists out suggested corrective measures, and preventative measures.
+The scipts with functionality described below could be wrapped within the container as part of the server dependencies for Apache.
 - Regularly audit and cleanse helper scripts to keep web server up with reboots and preserve settings.
 - Monitor connection activities and pool usage.
 - Create scripts to automatically thwart any abnormal port 80 connections.